-October 16 is World Dictionary Day, marking the birthday of the great American lexicographer Noah Webster.
-Born in Hartford, Connecticut, in 1758, it was Webster’s two-volume American Dictionary of the English Language that truly earned him his place in linguistic history, and a reputation as the foremost lexicographer of American English.
+October 16 is World Dictionary Day, marking the birthday of the great American lexicographer Noah Webster, who was born in what is now West Hartford, Connecticut, in 1758.
+Webster’s two-volume An American Dictionary of the English Language earned him a place in linguistic history, and a reputation as the foremost lexicographer of American English.
 To mark the occasion, here are 10 facts about the dictionary without which Dictionary Day would not exist.

-Following his studies at Yale in the late 1700s, Webster had initially hoped to become a lawyer, but a lack of funds held him back from pursuing his chosen career and he instead ended up teaching.
-It was then that he became horrified of the poor quality of school textbooks on offer, and took it upon himself to produce his own.
-The result, A Grammatical Institute of the English Language—nicknamed the “Blue-Backed Speller,” because of its characteristic cover—was published in 1783 and remained the standard language textbook in American schools for the next century.
+Following his studies at Yale in the late 1700s, Webster had initially hoped to become a lawyer, but a lack of funds held him back from pursuing his chosen career.
+Instead, he ended up teaching—and became horrified with the poor quality of school textbooks on offer.
+Webster took it upon himself to produce his own.
+The result, A Grammatical Institute of the English Language—known as the “Blue-Backed Speller” because of its cover—was published in 1783 and remained the standard language textbook in American schools for the next century.

 Webster had published a less exhaustive dictionary, entitled A Compendious Dictionary of the English Language, in 1806.
 Although considered little more than preparation for the much larger project that lay ahead, Webster’s 1806 effort still defined an impressive 37,000 words, and is credited with being the first major dictionary in history to list I and J, and U and V, as separate letters.
 He began work on his American Dictionary the following year.

-Webster reportedly finished compiling his dictionary in 1825, and continued to edit and improve it for a further three years; he was 70 years old when his American Dictionary of the English Language was finally published in 1828.
-There was good reason for the delay, however: Webster had learned 26 languages—including the likes of Sanskrit, Ancient Greek and Old English—in the process.
+Webster reportedly finished compiling his dictionary in 1825, and continued to edit and improve it for three more years; he was 70 years old when An American Dictionary of the English Language was finally published in 1828.
+There was good reason for the delay, however: Webster had learned 26 languages—including the likes of Sanskrit, Ancient Greek, and Old English—in the process.

 Samuel Johnson’s 1755 Dictionary had contained no words at all beginning with X. (“X is a letter,” he wrote at the bottom of page 2308, “which, though found in Saxon words, begins no word in the English language.”)
 Webster’s 1806 Compendious Dictionary increased that figure by one with xebec, the name of a type of Mediterranean sailing vessel.
 But in his American Dictionary, Webster included a total of 13 entries under X, namely xanthid and xanthide (a chemical compound), xanthogene (the base of a new acid), xebec, xerocollyrium (an eye-salve), xeromyrum (a dry ointment), xerophagy (the eating of dry food), xerophthalmy (the medical name for dry eyes), xiphias (a swordfish), xiphoid (a piece of cartilage at the bottom of the breast bone), xylgography (wood engraving), and xyster (a bone-scraper), as well as the letter X itself (“the twenty-fourth letter of the English alphabet … [having] the sound of ks”).

-In 1828, the population of the United States was roughly 13 million; by 1928, that figure had increased nine-fold to more than 120 million, and today the US is home to around 320,000,000 people.
+In 1828, the population of the United States was roughly 13 million; by 1928, that figure had increased nine-fold to more than 120 million, and today the U.S. is home to more than 322 million people.
 Despite writing at a turbulent time in the country’s history, Webster somehow predicted the future expansion of America’s population almost perfectly.
-In the introduction to his American Dictionary, he wrote:
+In the introduction to An American Dictionary, he wrote:

 It was an oddly accurate prediction, and one that he reiterated under the word tongue (or rather, /tung), which he defined as “the whole sum of words used by a particular nation.
 The English tongue, within two hundred years, will probably be spoken by two or three hundred millions of people in North America.”

-The American Dictionary sold a quietly impressive 2500 copies—priced between $15 and $20 (roughly $350 and $480 today).
-But high printing and binding costs meant that even these sales weren’t enough to make the dictionary all that profitable, and consequently, at the age of 82, Webster was forced to mortgage his home in New Haven to finance an extended 2nd edition (including a further 5,000 new words) in 1841.
+An American Dictionary sold a quietly impressive 2500 copies—priced between $15 and $20 (roughly $350 and $480 today).
+But high printing and binding costs meant that even these sales weren’t enough to make the dictionary all that profitable, and consequently, at the age of 82, Webster had to mortgage his home in New Haven to finance an extended second edition (including a further 5000 new words) in 1841.
 Sadly, it failed to capitalize on the previous edition’s modest success.

-Webster died two years later on May 28, 1843, after which booksellers George and Charles Merriam bought all unsold copies of Webster’s 2nd edition—crucially, along with the rights to publish revised editions in future.
-The Merriam-Webster Dictionary was born.
+Webster died two years later on May 28, 1843, after which booksellers George and Charles Merriam bought all unsold copies of Webster’s second edition, along with the rights to publish revised editions in future—and the Merriam-Webster Dictionary was born.